 - ½ cup coarsely chopped cilantro

-- 1 tbsp rock sugar (or rock candy)
+- 1 tablespoon rock sugar (or rock candy)

 - 1 pkg (14-oz.)
 Bahn Pho flat rice stick noodles